luisthedragon/conquer-island-revamped/README.md

 - [ ] Add login to save highscores per account
 - [ ] Add support for creating bigger boards
 - [ ] Add about page
+- [ ] Publish in steam
 - [ ] Multiplayer mode
 - [ ] Add badges in readme
 - [ ] More awesome features!

+V2

+- [ ] Add option to select images of dog, lion and background

 ### Acknowledgments